AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-overview.md

 ---
 title:  Using the Adobe Client Data Layer with AEM Core Components
 description: The Adobe Client Data Layer introduces a standard method to collect and store data about a visitors experience on a webpage and then make it easy to access this data.
 The Adobe Client Data Layer is platform agnostic, but is fully integrated into the Core Components for use with AEM.
-feature: core-component
-topics: integrations
-audience: developer
-doc-type: feature video
-activity: use
-version: cloud-service
-kt: 6261
-thumbnail: 41195.jpg
 topic: Integrations
+feature: Adobe Client Data Layer, Core Components
 role: Developer
 level: Intermediate
+kt: 6261
+thumbnail: 41195.jpg
 ---

 # Using the Adobe Client Data Layer with AEM Core Components {#overview}